Last Updated on

 The most common are be, do, have, will, shall, would, should, can, could, may, might, must, and ought.

-In Korean, we just need to learn different endings to change the meaning of the sentence.
+With the Korean language, we just need to learn different endings to change the meaning of the sentence.

 With these endings, you can transform a simple sentence like “I study Korean” to a more complex one like “I should study Korean.”